 And what about the good, sincere people who choose to stay within the church during such confusing times?
 Naturally, they too are confronted with many problems.
 With all the confusion of complex rites, impure teachings, and worldly policies, it is now easy to forget that the main purpose of a spiritual life is simply to develop a pure selfless heart filled with devotion to our Mother-Father GOD, as we kindly, humbly, wisely and selflessly serve all life around us.

 We might ask, “Why don’t our Ascended Sisters and Brothers simply step in and correct these deviations from the truth?”
 As has been explained, our Loving and All-wise Creator, as well as the Arisen Ones, work in perfect harmony with the “Great Law of Our Beings.”
 And since we are made in the “image and likeness” of our Mother-Father GOD, this means that we are Divine Beings with free will.
-Therefore, our Creator and our Ascended Friends are continually helping us in endless ways - most of which we are unaware - but the “Great Law of Our Own Being” prevents them from interfering with our GOD given freewill.
+Therefore, our Creator and our Ascended Friends are continually helping us in endless ways - most of which we are unaware of - but the “Great Law of Our Own Being” prevents them from interfering with our GOD given freewill.
 Consequently, we often must learn the “hard way” by experiencing the effects of our own mistakes of ages past.
 And as we have all discovered, this can be a very painful process indeed.

 Nevertheless, our Divine Parent, as well as our Loving Arisen Sisters and Brothers, are fully aware of all that is going on down here.
 And fortunately, they can see when our religions are in danger of deviating too far from their original pure truths.
 At these times they assist exceptionally pure-hearted, courageous souls, who volunteer to come into physical embodiment to help restore the original purity of the religion’s teachings.
 Naturally, once these individuals come into physical embodiment they do not remember that they have a divine mission.
 However, they have such pure hearts and are so sincere that they end up achieving their goals simply by setting inspiring examples of humble, kind lives filled with devotion and helpfulness to their fellow human beings and other creatures.
 These individuals are usually referred to as “saints,” or “saintly people,” and can be found in all religions.
 While they often embody some combination of the three-fold activity of divine love, wisdom, and the right use of power, oftentimes one of these qualities will stand out above the rest.
 For example, some, like Saint Francis are primarily embodiments of selfless love and compassion; others, like Joan of Arc are embodiments of selfless action (the right use of power); and still others, such as Hazrat Inayat Khan, the modern Sufi saint, are embodiments of spiritual wisdom.
 Yet, all three kinds of saints possess each of these three divine qualities.
 This writer considers Pearl Dorris to be one of these unusually pure and courageous souls.
 Her strengths in this embodiment seemed to be primarily purity of heart, insightful spiritual wisdom, selfless action, and a remarkable ability to be an outpouring of a subtle, invisible, yet powerful divine energy.
 There are also some saints who seem to embody in a balanced way, all three of these qualities of loving compassion, divine wisdom, and selfless action.
 Mahatma Gandhi was such a soul.

 The simple, humble, pure lives that these great souls live, end up reawakening higher ideals, feelings and goals, in those of us who learn about their lives.
 They help us to once again feel that there is something greater to strive for, than just the selfish satisfaction of our various material desires that cause us so much trouble.
 Consequently, we are inspired to strive for a higher, more divine way of living, which in turn restores greater inner peace and happiness to our lives.
 In this way, the saints which appear in the various religions throughout the world, inspire both church authorities and lay people alike, to return to a greater emphasis on the simple, pure truths originally given by the religion’s founder.
 But, gradually over succeeding generations, these simple lessons of purity, humility, devotion, and selfless service are again forgotten.
-And then new “saints” have to come into embodiment to once again help restore the ideals of purity and simplicity back into our religions.
+And then new “saints” have to come into embodiment to once again help restore the ideals of purity, simplicity and loving kindness back into our religions.
 Of course, Christianity, like most other religions, has gone through the various processes described above.